 First download a Linux installer from the Canopy download page.
-There are two choices to make: 32- or 64-bit, and (subscribers only) Express or Full.
+There are two choices to make: 32- or 64-bit, and standard or (subscribers only) full.

 On 32-bit Linux, you must use a 32-bit installer.
 On 64-bit Linux, you can use either, but we recommend that you use the 64-bit installer unless you know you need the 32-bit version.

-All users may download the Express installer, which includes the packages in the core SciPy software stack.
+All users may download the standard installer, which includes the packages in the core SciPy software stack.

-For access to the subscriber packages in the Canopy repository, Canopy (EPD) subscribers may choose to download a full installer (instead of the Express installer).
-Alternatively, for a smaller download and install, subscribers may use the Express installer, and subsequently install any of the additional subscriber packages via the Package Manager.
+For access to the subscriber packages in the Canopy repository, Canopy (EPD) subscribers may choose to download a full installer (instead of the standard installer).
+Alternatively, for a smaller download and install, subscribers may use the standard installer, and subsequently install any of the additional subscriber packages via the Package Manager.

 Canopy for Linux is distributed as a self-extracting shell script.
 Once the file is downloaded the install can be started by executing the following command (or similar, depending on the Canopy installer version):